Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Check Your Septic Records

-If you would like to have your system inspected you will need to hire a licensed, private contractor.
-You can find a list of these businesses on our website by searching for “Inspectors” in our Licensed Professional List.
+If you would like to have your system inspected, you will need to hire a licensed, private contractor.
+Our website has a list of these businesses; search for “Inspectors” in our Licensed Professional List.

 *Please note that Boulder County Public Health (BCPH) does not require that your OWTS be inspected post-wildfire.
-The only time an inspection may be required is when the property title is transferred or if the existing OWTS is used for a non-residential purpose (e.g., adding bedrooms).
+An inspection may only be required when the property title is transferred or the existing OWTS is used for non-residential purposes (e.g., adding bedrooms).

 Repairs or Replacement of OWTS